boguckicollection/kartoteka/README.md

 The welcome screen displays a small dashboard with store statistics fetched from your Shoper account: counts of new orders, pending shipments or payments and recent sales totals.
 To populate these fields the token must have permissions to read orders and statistics.
 Active product count is taken from the sales statistics when available, otherwise the application queries the inventory to determine the total number of products.
 Use the **Pokaż szczegóły** button to open the Shoper window with full functionality.

 ### CSV and image upload
 After exporting a CSV file the application prompts to send it directly to Shoper.
 When Shoper API credentials are configured the file is uploaded via the REST API.
 If not, the exporter falls back to FTP using the credentials from `.env`.
 The exported CSV includes `images 1` and `warehouse_code` columns with the remote image path and storage location.
+A copy of every row is also appended to the file specified in `INVENTORY_CSV` so the full stock list remains in one place.
 Use the **FTP Obrazy** button on the welcome screen to upload a folder of images to the configured FTP server.

 ## License
 This project is licensed under the terms of the [MIT License](LICENSE).